NovembreLab/feems/README.md

 ```

 Once the `conda` environment has
-been setup we can install `FEEMS`:
+been setup with these dependencies, we can install `FEEMS`:

 ```bash
 pip install git+https://github.com/VivaswatS/feems